Cast: Robin Williams, Walter Matthau, Jerry Reed, James Wainwright, Kristen Vigard, John Goodman

 The whole survivalist aspect in this film is interesting that is akin to Stripes with Bill Murray and/or 1997's Grosse Pointe Blank.

 Everyone did an excellent job with Robin Williams and Walter Matthau to Kirsten Vigard who plays Sonny Paluso's daughter, Candice and Jerry Reed as the robber, Jack.
-Willams and Matthau play off each other really well.
+Willams and Matthau play off each other really well and they seem to have a better understanding of their own roles, as well as each other's.
+Their pairing may sound a little far-fetched for a lot of people on paper, but when they come together, it's a delight to watch as it unfolds.

 I also loved the snowy backdrop and setting when events switch to even colder surroundings later on in the film.

-This isn't the perfect film, it isn't high art & nor will it go down in history by critics and film-goers as one of Robin's absolute best movies, from a critical and commercial box-office standpoint; but it certainly has a few interesting action scenes & nice feel-good moments that warms your heart, makes you laugh and reminisce at what a true talent he was.
+This isn't the perfect film, it isn't high art & nor will it go down in history by critics and film-goers as one of Robin's absolute best movies, from a critical and commercial box-office standpoint; but it certainly has a few interesting action scenes & nice feel-good moments that warms your heart, funny and amusing one-liners and scenes that make you laugh and reminisce at what a true talent he was.
 The ending was truly something: the sentimentality and poignancy & emotionally purity of Donald's character, is all the more understandable and heartfelt, given Robin's passing in 2014.

 The Survivors, alongside 1997's Fathers' Day, are 2 of my favourite Robin Williams guilty pleasures.